maytaldahan/agave-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Agave
+Tapis (Agave)
 =====

+IMPORTANT NOTE: We are excited to announce that TACC’s Agave API project will be renamed to Tapis.
+We have updated the documentation to reflect the new name.

-The Agave Platform is an open source, science-as-a-service API platform for powering your digital lab.
+The Tapis Project (Agave)  is an open source, science-as-a-service API platform for powering your digital lab.
 Documentation is presented below:

 .. toctree::
    :maxdepth: 2